trepidacious/gatsby-rebeam-org/src/pages/scala-tagless-final.md

 ### Just use State!

 Luckily there is a common solution to this - the `State` monad, and it will do the job pretty well.
-I've always found the name slightly misleading - the monad definitely deals with the concept of state, but instances of the monad actually represent transformations of data (the state), rather than the state itself, which is just what we are after for representing edits to our data.
+I've always found the name slightly misleading - the monad definitely deals with the concept of state, but instances of the monad actually represent transformations of data (the state), rather than the state itself.
+This idea of transforming state is just what we need to represent edits to our `Data`.

-Even better, State can produce an "output" alongside the modified data, this is the `A` in its type, `State[S, A]`.
+Even better, `State` can produce an "output" alongside the modified data, this is the `A` in its type, `State[S, A]`.
 Each `State` value is essentially a function `S => (S, A)` - it takes the state data `S`, and produces both a new state data value, and an "output" `A`.

-This means that when `State`s are combined using `flatMap`, they are not just run one after another in sequence, but in fact each `State` in the sequence can use the outputs of all previous `State`s (as well as the `Data`) to determine what `Data` and output to produce itself.
+This means that when `State`s are combined using `flatMap`, they are not just run one after another in sequence, but in fact each `State` in the sequence can use the outputs of all previous `State`s (as well as the `Data`) to determine what `Data` and output to produce.

 <message info=true>If the preceding sentence doesn't make sense, try reading "State" as "Edit" and it may make more sense - when dealing with State, always remember that instances of State represent changes to state, not a particular state itself</message>